Southern Methodist University Mustang Band: History

 In 2001, the band performed at the first inauguration of George W. Bush.
+The band represented the United States in the 2022 D-Day Memorial Parade in Sainte-Mère-Église, in Normandy, France.

 Leadership

+Charles Aguillon has been the director of the Mustang Band since 2022.
+Aguillon succeeded Don Hopkins as director.
+Hopkins, a former band member, directed the band from 2005 until his retirement.

-Tommy Tucker is the Assistant Director of the SMU Mustang Band and the primary music arranger.
+Paul Crockett is the current Assistant Director for the Mustang Band, succeeding Tommy Tucker in 2024.
+Tucker was the Assistant Director of the SMU Mustang Band and is currently the primary music arranger.
 He obtained his degree from SMU in 1984 and previously served as the Mustang Band Assistant Director from 1984-1988.
 He has also been the musical producer/arranger for Pigskin Revue since 1981 and has been arranging music for various bands since 1971.
+He retired from his role as assistant director in 2024.

 Jon Lee has been the drumline instructor and percussion arranger for the SMU Mustang Band since 1995.
-Lee also is the Assistant Conductor of the SMU Meadows Percussion Ensemble and teaches Percussion Techniques in the SMU Meadows School of the Arts.
+Lee also a percussion instructor and director in the SMU Meadows School of the Arts.

-On May 2, 2022, Charles Aguillon was announced as the director of the Mustang Band, as well as Head of Spirit for the university.